 Transradial Cardiac Catheterization

-Transradial cardiac catheterization at UPMC offers a more comfortable alternative to traditional cardiac catheterization for some patients.
+Transradial cardiac catheterization at UPMC's Heart and Vascular Institute offers a more comfortable alternative to traditional heart catheterization for some patients.

-Cardiac catheterization is a diagnostic test that uses a catheter and x-ray machine to assess the heart and its blood supply.
-It is used to find the cause of symptoms, such as chest pain, that could indicate heart problems.
+Cardiac catheterization is a diagnostic test to assess the heart and its blood supply.
+It helps doctors find the cause of symptoms — such as chest pain — that could indicate heart problems.

-In a typical cardiac catheterization, a cardiologist inserts a small thin tube into the femoral artery near the groin and advances it into the aorta to assess cardiac function and the coronary arteries.
-The same procedure, when it is performed through the wrist via the radial artery, is called transradial cardiac catheterization.
+In a traditional cardiac catheterization, a cardiologist inserts a small, thin tube (a catheter) into the femoral artery near the groin and advances it into the aorta to assess cardiac function and the coronary arteries.

-If you need a cardiac catheterization, you should discuss with your cardiologist which approach is best for you.
+If you need a heart catheterization, your cardiologist can help decide which approach is best for you.

 The Benefits of Transradial Cardiac Catheterization